 GREETINGS !!
-WE'RE OPEN AND SHIPPING EX STOCK FROM CHRISTCHURCH AND ACCEPTING: Visa, Mastercard, ShopPay, Afterpay, LayBuy, ZIP, ApplePay, Google Pay, PayPal, JCB, Amex, PoliPay and Bank Transfers
+WE'RE OPEN AND SHIPPING EX STOCK FROM CHRISTCHURCH AND ACCEPTING: Visa, Mastercard, ShopPay, Afterpay, ZIP, ApplePay, Google Pay, PayPal, JCB, Amex, PoliPay and Bank Transfers

 UHF PRS LICENCE-FREE RADIOS